Installing and configuring Samba-AD on RHEL and derivatives

 Adding useful tools for your server

-Update the distribution and install the EPEL repository and some essential tools:
+Update the distribution and install the EPEL repository and some essential tools (subscription-manager commands are only available on RedHat distros, not derivative):

 yum update -y